humanlyhuman/torzu/README.md

 It is written in C++ with portability in mind, and I plan to actively maintain builds for Linux, Android and Windows.
 </h4>

-## POSSIBLE PENDING GITHUB MIRROR TAKEDOWN

-I have received emails about takedowns on the release binaries hosted at mega (no worries I'll find another place to reupload them).
-If the GitHub mirror gets taken down too, the next mirror repository is going to be: https://codeberg.org/litucks/torzu unless anything comes in the way.
-You can use the button in the "About" menu of the emulator to get to the current mirror repository or simply check out the [main repository](http://vub63vv26q6v27xzv2dtcd25xumubshogm67yrpaz2rculqxs7jlfqad.onion/torzu-emu/torzu).
-Please note that this is a manual process that could take me up to 2 days (worst case).

 ## Limited public development

 I feel like working publicly on this has taken away the fun.
 You may not understand, but it's quite stressful to have the public eye on a project.